-- You usually have to show that you have enough money to sustain yourself the first few months of your stay.
+- You usually have to show that you have enough money to sustain yourself for the first few months of your stay.
 (Around 2500 euros)

 - Check with the French consulate in your country for the full details and list of requirements for this visa.

-The countries which France has a working holiday agreement include Argentina, Australia, Canada, Chile, Columbia, Hong Kong, Japan, New Zealand, South Korea, Russia (4 months) and Taiwan.
+The countries with which France has a working holiday agreement include Argentina, Australia, Canada, Chile, Columbia, Hong Kong, Japan, New Zealand, South Korea, Russia (4 months) and Taiwan.
 There are a limited number of this type of visa issued for each country per year.

 5- Marriage: Long stay “spouse” visa

-Obviously you need to find someone to marry or already be married to a French person.
+Obviously, you need to find someone to marry or already be married to a French person.

 6- Internship: Long stay “internship” visa